Advanced Certificate Student Handbook

 Emergencies

-The dormitory supervisor or First-aid must be notified in cases of emergencies.
-If the dormitory supervisor or First-aid is not available, another staff person must be notified.
-Emergency telephone numbers and numbers for medical assistance are posted on the whiteboard in the entrance area.
-First-aid supplies are available from the box in the mailroom.
+The dormitory supervisor or First Aid must be notified in cases of emergencies.
+If the dormitory supervisor or First Aid is not available, another staff person must be notified.
+Emergency telephone numbers and numbers for medical assistance can be found in the First Aid folder located in the postbox room.
+First Aid supplies are also available in the postbox room.

 Fire Safety

 Open flames, such as candles, are not permitted in the dormitory or lounge areas.
-Fireworks are prohibited.
+Fireworks are strictly prohibited.
 Fire extinguishers are readily accessible on each floor of the building.
 Students should familiarize themselves with the fire escapes in case of emergency.
 A fire drill may be carried out without warning.
-In the event of a fire, all students and staff must evacuate the building immediately and assemble in the parking lot or on the field by the chapel.
+In the event of a fire, all students and staff must evacuate the building immediately without taking any belongings.
+The assembly point is in the parking lot.

 Food and Beverages

-Food and beverages are NOT allowed to be brought into the following areas:
+Food and beverages are not permitted in the following areas:

 Furniture and Equipment

-Any damages to school property must be reported to the maintenance supervisor without delay.
-Damages resulting from carelessness or willful neglect will be charged to the student.
+Any damages to school property must be reported to the grounds and maintenance manager without delay.
+The student will be charged for damages resulting from carelessness or wilful neglect.

 House Security